Analysis | Where voting stands, 6 days from Election Day

 It’s a reminder that those early totals, which were often completely based on mail ballots, were something of a sugar high for Democrats — though they still carry advantages in turnout in all of the key states.

 Nevada is also a question mark for Democrats right now.
 As the Nevada Independent’s Jon Ralson writes, they are still running slightly ahead of the early-voting advantage they had over Republicans at this point in 2016, when Hillary Clinton carried the state by around two and a half points.
-But the advantage appears to be narrowing slightly, and they aren’t necessarily on-track to match the advantage they gleaned from early voting in 2016.
+But the advantage appears to be narrowing slightly, and they aren’t necessarily on track to match the advantage they gleaned from early voting in 2016.
 These numbers also matter more than in most states, because Nevada’s vote is often overwhelmingly cast early — 770,000 off the state’s 1.1 million votes in 2016 came in before Election Day.

 The picture is less clear in Michigan, where some have pointed to data suggesting a GOP surge in the early vote.
 But data from TargetSmart shows a pretty consistent Democratic edge, which now stands at 43-38.
 Data from L2, which uses primary voting behavior to determine Democratic versus Republican voters, shows an even bigger Democratic edge of 62-30.